GenericMappingTools/GMT.jl/docs/src/bar3.md

 data types.
 When `not` using grids or matrices the *width* keyword (see below) is mandatory, unless both `xsize` and `ysize` are given as two extra data columns.

-This module is a subset of `plot` to make it simpler to draw scatter plots.
-So many of its (fine) controling parameters are not listed here.
+This module is a subset of `plot` to make it simpler to draw 3D bar plots.
+So not all of its (fine) controling parameters are listed here.
 For a finer control, user should consult the `plot` module.

 Parameters
 ----------